epfl-si/zeebe-db-monitor/README.md

 - Prometheus

 ## Run
-- Find a Zeebe data path and set the correct ENV
+- Copy the `.env.sample` file to `.env` and set the correct path to your Zeebe data
-  - maybe `export ZEEBE_DATA_PATH=/home/del/workspace/PhDAssess/docker/volumes/zeebe_data` ?
 - then, build and start the apps stack : `npm run build && docker-compose up --build zeebe-db-monitor`
 - then, go to
   - 127.0.0.1:4000 for the grafana dashboards